simonroedig/Webserver_Examples/README.md

 - webServer_esp32_controlLED.py: <br>
 Provides an example on controlling a ESP32 LED via a user interface remotely in the local network

+- webAnalytics_esp32_controlLED.py <br>
+Provides additionally all possible information about a connected client triyng to control the ESP32 LED